About us

 For restaurant events, only those on the confirmed list can attend.

-Hikes with a long waitlist may have an enforced attendance policy.
-This means that organizers check who did not show up.
+We enforce attendance for hikes with a long waitlist.
+Organizers will check who did not show up for such hikes.
 It's selfish to deprive others of the chance to join.
-It's also inconsiderate to change RSVP at the last minute, because those moved from the waitlist may not have enough time to react.
-Of course, there can be legitimate reasons but repeated no-shows will be banned from the group.
-We will mention if we are enforcing attendance in the event description.
+It's also inconsiderate to change RSVP at the last minute, because those moved from the waitlist may not have time to react.
+Of course, there can be legitimate reasons but repeated no-shows will be banned.
+The event description will mention if we are enforcing attendance.

 Pets policy